Grandediw/mechatronics-maple-project/README.md

    cd mechatronics-maple-project/src
    ```

-3. Open the `Homework1_StefanoTonini.mw` file in Maple to start exploring the project.
+3. Open any of the `.mw` files in Maple:
+   - `Homework1_StefanoTonini.mw` for system modeling.
+   - `Homework2_StefanoTonini.mw` for cinematic and dynamic analysis using PVW, Linear Graph, and Lagrange.

 ### Running Examples